Updated June 19, 2023

 Image source: pixabay.com

 It is here where advanced online analytical processing tools can help data warehouse users generate company reports with just a click of the mouse, enabling company representatives to look at their performance from various angles.
 The amount of data that needs to be examined depends upon the nature of the business concerned.
 For example, a manufacturing unit might be interested in knowing the number of products they manufacture at a particular time.
 The company might also want to know how many defective pieces were manufactured during that period.
 Data analysis can help companies decide the number of units being manufactured by the company over a particular period in an effective manner.

-Similarly, a travel agent company might want to find out the number of people they serviced during a particular period.
-By analyzing trends of tourists and customers, the travel agents can plan better campaigns and plans that can maximize their reach and profitability.
-It is exactly here that companies can use data that are a part of their system by building a data warehouse.
+Similarly, a travel agent company might want to determine the number of people they serviced during a particular period.
+By analyzing trends of tourists and customers, travel agents can plan better campaigns and plans that maximize their reach and profitability.
+It is precisely here that companies can use data that are a part of their system by building a data warehouse.

-Therefore, data warehousing is a dream for all business analysts as all the information about a company is gathered in one place and is open for analytical analysis and research.
+Therefore, data warehousing is a dream for all business analysts as it gathers all the information about a company in one place, making it accessible for analytical analysis and research.
 However, before setting up a data warehousing system, companies must understand a few things because the purpose of data warehousing is to provide organizations with accurate information so that marketers can use it to create effective and successful campaigns to meet the goals and objectives of the company.